YeldandiLasya/CodTech-Internship/BIG DATA  ANALYSIS/README.md

 # Big Data Analysis using PySpark | TASK-1

-This task focuses on performing Big Data Analysis using PySpark on a real-world, large-scale dataset of mobile product reviews.
-The primary objective is to showcase the power and scalability of distributed data processing for extracting insights from messy, high-volume retail data.
+🎯 Objective
+The goal of this task is to apply Big Data analytics techniques using PySpark on a real-world retail dataset consisting of over 400,000 transaction records, in order to:

+Clean and process customer transaction data

+Analyze product categories, customer segments, and sales performance

+Understand customer ratings, purchase behavior, and feedback patterns

+Demonstrate scalability and efficiency using PySpark for large datasets

 ## 📁 Dataset